December, Doubt, & a Little Holiday Hope

 Do you know the story of doubting Thomas?
 He gets a bad rap because despite being told that Jesus had risen (and Jesus telling him how it would all go down before the deed was done)—he says he won’t believe it until he sees it.
 Or more specifically until he feels it…where Jesus was pierced.
 Doubting Thomas they call him.
 I call him RE-LATE-ABLE.
 Tell me again Jesus—better yet SHOW ME.

-Not in scripture but just my Holy Spirit hunch…I think he did believe.
-He just wanted to believe more.
+It’s not in scripture but just my Holy Spirit hunch…I think he did believe.
+I think He just wanted to believe more.
 He had the faith, but he still had doubt.
-Stories like Thomas make room for us.
+And that’s what makes him one of my favorites.
+Thomas reminds us it’s ok—to wonder, to wrestle, to want more.
+Faith isn’t always the absence of doubt.
 Thanks Tommy.
 I appreciate you.

 A Little December Habit Hack